IN-VITRO ANTIOXIDANT AND ANTIBACTERIAL STUDY OF BACCAUREA RAMIFLORA SEEDSHTML Full Text

 Department of Pharmacy, Faculty of Biological Science, Jahangirnagar University, Savar, Dhaka - 1342, Bangladesh.

-ABSTRACT: Baccaurea ramiflora which is commonly known as Burmese grape is a commonly used medicinal plant in the South Asian folk medicine.
+ABSTRACT: Baccaurea ramiflora, which is commonly known as Burmese grape, is a commonly used medicinal plant in South Asian folk medicine.
 They are potent in treating dermatological disorders and constipation.
-The aim of the study is to investigate the possible biological activities of B. ramiflora by determination of antioxidant activities of total ethanolic extracts through the free radical scavenging activity over vitamin C and the antibacterial activity using disk diffusion method.
-In-vitro antibacterial activity was evaluated against E. coli, P. aeruginosa, and S. aureus and Azithromycin was used as reference compound.
-IC50 were found to be 27.57 and 13.66 µg/ml for B. ramiflora and vitamin C respectively and the ethanolic plant seed extract exerted significant antibacterial activity at 500 µg, 1000 µg/disc concentration over the standard antibiotic drug which demonstrates the efficacy of B. ramiflora plant seeds extract.
+The study aims to investigate the possible biological activities of B. ramiflora by determination of antioxidant activities of total ethanolic extracts through the free radical scavenging activity over vitamin C and the antibacterial activity using the disk diffusion method.
+In-vitro antibacterial activity was evaluated against E. coli, P. aeruginosa, and S. aureus and Azithromycin was used as the reference compound.
+IC50 was found to be 27.57 and 13.66 µg/ml for B. ramiflora and vitamin C respectively, and the ethanolic plant seed extract exerted significant antibacterial activity at 500 µg, 1000 µg/disc concentration over the standard antibiotic drug which demonstrates the efficacy of B. ramiflora plant seeds extract.

 Baccaurea ramiflora, Anti-oxidant, Anti-bacterial, DPPH scavenging activity

-INTRODUCTION: Oxidative stress is considered as an important risk factor in the pathogenesis of several chronic diseases like diabetes, cardio-vascular diseases etc. Increased amount of free radicals and other reactive oxygen species are found to be involved in the pathogenesis of conditions such as atherosclerosis, diabetes and neurodegenerative diseases like Parkinson's and Alzheimer's diseases even cancers.
-Evidence also shows that, reactive oxygen species (ROS) are responsible for the human aging 1, 2.
+INTRODUCTION: Oxidative stress is considered as an important risk factor in the pathogenesis of several chronic diseases like diabetes, cardio-vascular diseases, etc. The increased amount of free radicals and other reactive oxygen species are found to be involved in the pathogenesis of conditions such as atherosclerosis, diabetes, and neurodegenerative diseases like Parkinson's and Alzheimer's diseases, even cancers.
+Evidence also shows that reactive oxygen species (ROS) are responsible for the human aging 1, 2.
 An antioxidant can be broadly defined as any substance that delays or inhibits oxidative damage to a target molecule 3.
 The key property of an antioxidant compound is its ability to trap free radicals.

-Baccaurea ramiflora also known as burmese grape is an evergreen tree belongs to the Euphorbiaceae family which is found throughout Asia, most commonly cultivated in south Asian countries like Bangladesh, India and Malaysia.
-For south Asian people, the fruits of B. ramiflora is one of the valuable nutritional sources due to its enriched vitamins and minerals and the woods of the tree are used in furniture production because of its durability 5.
-In Chinese Dai medicine, the plant has been reported to possess anti-inflammatory and anodyne against rheumatoid arthritis, cellulitis and abscesses to treat injuries.
+Baccaurea ramiflora, also known as Burmese grape, is an evergreen tree that belongs to the Euphorbiaceae family which is found throughout Asia, most commonly cultivated in south Asian countries like Bangladesh, India, and Malaysia.
+For south Asian people, the fruits of B. ramiflora is one of the valuable nutritional sources due to its enriched vitamins and minerals, and the woods of the tree are used in furniture production because of its durability 5.
+In Chinese Dai medicine, the plant has been reported to possess anti-inflammatory and anodyne against rheumatoid arthritis, cellulitis, and abscesses to treat injuries.

-The fruit juice of B. ramiflora have the efficacy to treat constipation 6.
-Hence, the aim of the current study was to evaluate the antioxidant activity of alcoholic extracts of seed of B. ramiflora by using DPPH scavenging assay and evaluation of anti bacterial activity.
+The fruit juice of B. ramiflora has the efficacy to treat constipation 6.
+Hence, the aim of the current study was to evaluate the antioxidant activity of alcoholic extracts of seed of B. ramiflora by using DPPH scavenging assay and evaluation of the antibacterial activity.